Memorandum of Association

 - Full Members are Members who register at the Club website and are current with their annual membership dues.
 Full Members are eligible to participate in all True Grist activities, and have voting rights in Club elections and referendums.

-- Executive Members are Full Members who have been appointed by the Club President to help the Club fulfill its mission.
+- Executive Members are Full Members with an established history of participating in Club activities, who have been appointed by the Club President to help the Club fulfill its mission.
 At the President’s sole discretion, he/she may appoint willing volunteers (from the Full Member pool) to the Executive Member class to help the Club fulfill its mission.
 Collectively the current Executive Members and the Club President are known as the Club Executive.
 The Club Executive should be made up of a minimum of 3 members, with no maximum.
+Executive Members must disclose any existing or arising potential conflicts of interest relating to their role, and recuse themselves from any Club decisionmaking and influence whenever there is potential for their personal benefit.
+If an individual's conflict of interests are determined to be too great (e.g. having an ownership stake in a business with high relevance to Club Activities), they will be ineligible for Executive Membership, and rather encouraged to continue to participate in the Club through the position of Full Member (e.g. providing meeting presentations or volunteering as part of certain Club Activities).

 - The Club President is a Full Member who voluntarily oversees the operation of the Club.
 The President’s primary responsibility is to recruit and organize Executive Members, who are capable and willing to contribute to the continued fulfillment of the Club’s mission.